Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: PuzzlernrnPlatforms: PC, Nintendo Switch, Linux, Mac

-Baba Is You is a minimalist puzzle game that uses interactable objects to represent its mechanics in real-time, allowing you to manipulate the game’s logic.
+Baba Is You is a minimalistic puzzle game that uses interactive objects to represent its mechanics in real-time, allowing you to alter the game’s logic.

-For example, you encounter a solid wall that needs to be passed in order to collect a flag, with the words ‘Wall Is Stop” located nearby, so you remove the word ‘Stop’ from the chain to pass through.
-While the game quickly ramps up in difficulty, the simple visuals and level layouts free up your screen’s real estate so you can focus on solving each puzzle.
+For example, you encounter a sturdy wall that needs to be passed in order to collect a flag, with the words ‘Wall Is Stop” located nearby, so you remove the word ‘Stop’ from the chain to pass through.
+While the game quickly ramps up in complexity, the straightforward visuals and level layouts free up your screen’s real estate so you can concentrate on solving each puzzle.

 Mini Metro